- Optimizely X Web Experimentation

 - Implement the Optimizely snippet with a CMS or e-commerce platform

 Do you use Wordpress, Shopify, Magento, or another common platform to host your site?
-You can implement Optimizely to run experiments on many common CMS (Content Management System), e-commerce, or third-party site-building platforms.
+You can implement the Optimizely snippet with many common CMS (Content Management System), e-commerce, or third-party site-building platforms.

 Magento also has its own article.
 Check it out for more information!

 It's not hard to integrate Optimizely on Marketo forms pages.
 The process is identical to integrating Optimizely on any other web page; you'll just need to use Marketo's "Raw HTML" editor to do so.
 Here's a step-by-step procedure for integrating Optimizely into Marketo form pages:

 Select a landing page template and "Edit Draft"

 Select "HTML Source" in the editor window.

 Add your Optimizely snippet to the '<head>' section of your template:

 On Volusion you can edit your templates from the online Dashboard to add the Optimizely code snippet and start using Optimizely.

 After logging into your dashboard, click Design > File Editor.